 In the artisanal stack, the operator reads each reply and manually updates: the PO, the production schedule, the inventory tracker, the AP queue.
 With long lead times, missed updates compound — a supplier who emailed about a 2-week delay six weeks ago doesn't show up in your inventory until production stops in week 8.

-A closed-loop procurement platform — a system where every step of the buying workflow handles itself, including the supplier-reply step — uses Layer 1 AI to parse every channel: email body, PDF attachment, image scan, WhatsApp, EDI 855/856/870, web-portal confirmation.
-The PO updates automatically with status, ETA, partial shipment, item changes, price changes.
-The production planner sees the updated ETA in the system, not in their inbox.
+A closed-loop procurement platform — a system where each buying step stays connected in one operating record, including the supplier-reply step — uses Layer 1 AI to parse supported channels: email body, PDF attachment, image scan, WhatsApp, EDI acknowledgments, and web-portal confirmations.
+The living PO gets reviewable updates for status, ETA, partial shipment, item changes, and price changes.
+The production planner sees the updated ETA in the system, not buried in their inbox.

 4. EDI for the high-volume relationships

 For a SMB manufacturer trading with major distributors or industrial suppliers, EDI is non-optional.
-The standard transaction set:
+For a full explanation of transaction sets and implementation options, see EDI (Electronic Data Interchange): X12 850, Transaction Sets, and the SMB Buying Loop.
+The standard transaction set relevant to manufacturing procurement:

 - 850 (Purchase Order) — outbound, you to supplier